Excerpt: Prologue

 “Fuck off!” came another.
 Then, “Get the silver bitch!”

-The thunder of iron on stone came, growing louder.
 A man above her held a fist ready to strike, but before he could land the blow a silver gauntlet clamped around his neck and lifted him clear off his feet.
 The guard threw him aside like a child’s doll, his body laying in a crumpled heap on the cobbles.
 The crowd swarmed the guard, but it was too late.
 His spear was already arcing through the air.
 The blade passed through men like they were made of water.
 Gobs of blood streaked over her, stinging her eyes.
-The crowd erupted and rushed forward.
-The guard grabbed her arm, pulled her to her feet then dragged her back and stepped into the wall of silver.
-She was swallowed by the formation, pushed and jostled back until a row of spears and shields stood between her and the mob of cityfolk.

 Her breaths came in ragged gasps, bruises welling up over her face and body.
 Her robes were stained with red, her hands wet with the blood of men she didn’t know.
 What was happening here?
 Why did he have to kill them?

-She turned, watched in stunned silence as the crowd crashed, hopelessly, against the unmovable wall of the Spears of Abban.
-The warriors advanced.
-Their weapons flashed and men, women and children fell, until the streets ran red with blood.
-Above, as if a herald of death, the darkening skies cracked and rain fell.
+She turned, watched in stunned silence as the crowd crashed, hopelessly, against the unmoving wall of the Spears of Abban.

-Meredyth dropped to her knees and wept.
+Sira dropped to her knees and wept.
 There was nothing else she could do.

 Recent Posts